 To make the dough

-- Place 60g (2¼oz) each bread and plain flours into a bowl mix to combine then make a well in the centre.
-Pour in 40g (1½oz) melted butter and 50ml (2floz) water.
+- Place 125g (4oz) each bread and plain flours into a bowl, mix to combine then make a well in the centre.
+Pour in 75g (3oz) melted butter and 100ml (3½floz) water.
 Using your hand combine the liquid and flour together to make a dough.

 - Place the dough onto a well floured work surface and knead for 5 minutes until it is soft and smooth.
-Shape the dough into a 10cm (4in)square.
-Wrap in cling film and chill for about 40 – 45 minutes.
+Shape the dough into a 12cm (5in)square.
+Wrap in cling film and chill for about 45 minutes.

 To prepare the butter layer

-- Beat 125g (4oz) softened butter in a bowl with a wooden spoon.
-Add 25g (1oz) each bread and plain flour and mix well.
+- Meanwhile, beat 250g (9oz) softened butter in a bowl with a wooden spoon.
+Add 60g (2½oz) each bread and plain flour and mix well.
 Place the butter mixture onto a long sheet of greaseproof paper and place another sheet on top.
-Flatten the mixture a little with your hand then use a rolling pin to roll the mixture to a 30cm x 10cm.
-(12x4in) rectangle.
-Once rolled out chill for about 25 minutes.
+Flatten the mixture a little with your hand then use a rolling pin to roll the mixture to a 30 x12cm (12x5in) rectangle.
+Once rolled out chill for about 30 minutes.

 To make the Arlettes

 - Remove the butter mixture from the fridge and place it onto a well floured work surface, peeling off the parchment.
 Place the dough into the centre of the mixture and use the flaps of butter to fully encase the dough.
-Roll the mixture into a long oblong 35cm – 40cm (14-16in) long.
+Roll the mixture into a long oblong 40cm (16in) long.

 - Bring the top edge to the centre and then bring the bottom edge to the centre.
 Fold the pastry mixture in half along the join line.
-Wrap in cling film and place into the fridge for 25 minutes.
+Wrap and place into the fridge for 30 minutes.

-- Remove the pastry from the fridge and place unwrapped onto a lightly floured work surface.
-Roll the pastry out againas before and repeat the fold procedure.
-Wrap in cling film and place in the fridge for a further 25 minutes.
+- Remove the pastry from the fridge unwrap and place shortside closest to you onto a lightly floured work surface.
+Roll the pastry out again as before and repeat the folding procedure.
+Wrap and place in the fridge for a further 30 minutes.

-- Dust the work surface liberally with icing sugar, roll out each slice until very thin, dusting. with more icing sugar if necessary.
-Place the biscuits ontop baking tarys lined with parchment.
+- Dust the work surface liberally with icing sugar, roll out each slice until very thin, dusting with more icing sugar if necessary.
+Once rolled place the biscuits on lined baking sheets.

-- Cool.
-Once the biscuits are baked through and crisp, slide them carefully onto a baking tray to cool.
-Repeat with the remain slices until all the biscuits are cooked.
+- Repeat with the remain slices until all the biscuits are baked.